mvdicesare/CloudKitJournal-1/README.md

 * Pay attention to your `reuseIdentifier` in the Storyboard scene and your `dequeueReusableCell(withIdentifier:for:)` function call
 * Set up your cells to display the title of the entry
 * Add a UIBarButtonItem to the UINavigationBar with the plus symbol
-* Select ‘Add’ in the System Item menu from the Identity Inspector to set the button as a plus symbol, these are system bar button items, and include localization and other benefits
+* Select ‘Add’ in the System Item menu from the Identity Inspector to set the button as a plus symbol, these are system bar button items and include localization and other benefits
 * Call the `fetchEntries` function from your `EntryController` in the `ViewDidLoad` of the tableview controller.
 In the completion block for `fetchEntries` call `self.tableView.reloadData()` **on the application main thread.**

 **Detail View**